 - Community grants and events. - Council tax and business rates collection.
 Also administering the national council tax and housing benefit service locally.
-The Council has adopted a local council tax support scheme. - Environmental Services e.g. Engineering, parking, refuse collection, street cleaning and recycling. - Housing both the Council's own stock of dwellings for rent and some aspects of private sector housing including homelessness and improvement and disabled adaptation grants. - Community Development E.g. Leisure development, green space, halls, museum, community safety, community alarms, community meals, community transport, independent retirement living, and centre's for over 55s. - Regulation e.g. planning, building control, environmental health and licensing. - Asset management focused until December 2018 on property acquisition to fund the Councils regeneration strategy.
-In 2019/20 the emphasis will change to consolidation and management of the Councils portfolio from property acquisition.
+The Council has adopted a local council tax support scheme which it reviews annually. - Environmental Services e.g. Engineering, parking, refuse collection, street cleaning and recycling. - Housing both the Council's own stock of dwellings for rent and some aspects of private sector housing including homelessness and improvement and disabled adaptation grants. - Community Development e.g. Leisure development, green space, halls, museum, community safety, community alarms, community meals, community transport, independent retirement living, and centre's for over 55s.

-During 2018/19 the three Council owned companies continued to grow at a slower rate than planned due to the extensive flooding of a number of units.
-That growth will continue in 2019/20 as more apartments in Addlestone One and other regeneration schemes are completed.
+- Regulation e.g. planning, building control, environmental health and licensing. - Asset management focused until December 2019 on property acquisition to fund the Councils regeneration strategy.
+In 2020/21the emphasis will change to consolidation and management of the Council's portfolio from property acquisition. - Regeneration schemes the Egham gateway West scheme commenced in 2019/20 - During 2019/2019 the three Council owned companies continued to grow at a slower rate than planned due to the extensive flooding of a number of units.
+That growth will continue in 2020/21 as more apartments in Addlestone One and other regeneration schemes are completed.
 The financial accounts of the companies are consolidated into the Council's main Statement of Accounts.

 In 2012/13 the Council started a major, long term "place shaping" and revitalisation initiative.
-This included major projects in Addlestone and Egham which continued to be developed in 2018/19.
+This included major projects in Addlestone and Egham which continued to be developed in 2019/20.
 The construction of the Addlestone One development commenced in the spring of 2015 and has been completed in 2018.
-However, many residential apartments have been flooded and the downturn in both the housing market and the commercial sector mean more units than anticipated remain vacant at 31 March 2019.
-The Council is in advanced negotiations with several well-known national companies to lease commercial units.
-Most economists expect the housing market to recover in the first half of 2019 when the relationship between the EU and the UK becomes clear.
+However, many residential apartments have been flooded and the downturn in both the housing market and the commercial sector mean more units than anticipated remain vacant at 31 March 2020.
 The Council spent around £75m to fund the development and the governance structures are in place and strong, as confirmed by Internal Audit reports.
-The regeneration and place shaping plans have been further developed in 2018/19 with Egham Gateway West likely to commence construction in Summer 2019.
-The likely cost of £92m is already part funded with a 40-year loan at a fixed rate of 2.88% from a private sector investment company
+The regeneration and place shaping plans have been further developed in 2019/20 with Egham Gateway West commencing in winter 2019.
+The likely cost of £92m is already part funded with a 40-year loan at a fixed rate of 2.88% from a private sector investment company.
+Clearly the Covid 19 pandemic will affect the high street and housing market.
+The Council is reviewing its regeneration strategies in the summer of 2020 as the UK economy moves into recovery.